-If you think no worries because we can get arctic oil, think again.
-We can’t because icebergs knock the drilling platforms down, and massive amounts of new infrastructure — roads, rail lines, platforms, buildings — are needed to set up drilling in Alaska, since the permafrost soil heaves and sinks like a bucking bronco trying to shake them off.
+Preface.
+If you think we have no worries because we can get arctic oil, think again.
+We can’t because icebergs mow drilling platforms down in the ocean.
+On land, massive amounts of expensive new drilling rigs, roads, rail lines, platforms, buildings and other infrastructure need to be built, and maintained every year as permafrost soil bucks and heaves like a bronco trying to shake infrastructure off.

-It’s kind of dumb to be in this situation.
-In the first two oil shocks in the 1970s, many intelligent people proposed we should buy oil from other nations to keep ours in the ground when foreign oil declined.
-But hell no, Texas, Oklahoma, and other oil states said we need jobs and huge fat profits for shareholders more than national security as long as possible.
-I would guess this makes war a likely outcome in the future, which wouldn’t have occurred if we’d kept our oil in the ground.
+In the first two oil shocks in the 1970s, many intelligent people proposed we should buy oil from other nations to keep ours in the ground for when foreign oil declined.
+But hell no, Texas, Oklahoma, and other oil states said that we need jobs and CEO/shareholder profits more than national security.
+Over half of all remaining oil is in the Middle East, which China, Russia, and Europe are much closer to than the U.S.

 It is well known that oil discoveries are in continuous decline worldwide in spite of ever-increasing investments.
 What is less known, however, is that spending on oil exploration is fast dropping in the United States.
 Exploratory drilling has been decreasing year after year and now stands at only five percent of its 1981 peak.
 In other words, once the currently producing shale oil wells are gone, there won’t be much to take their place.